Complex Care Lead Nurse

 Our approach to Complex Care is to flex and adapt to the needs of the people we care for, our service is dedicated to providing care and support to individuals with complex needs, enabling them to be cared for in the comfort of their own home.
 The team support both adults and children with needs such as home ventilation, end of life, spinal injury and brain injury.

-Based either from home or our Isle of Wight branch, you will work as part of our National network of Critical Care Lead Nurses to ensure all high-level Complex Care packages are clinically led, kept safe, and individuals/families feel well cared for and secure in our hands.
+Based either from home or one of our local branches, you will work as part of our National network of Critical Care Lead Nurses to ensure all high-level Complex Care packages are clinically led, kept safe, and individuals/families feel well cared for and secure in our hands.
 Working closely with internal and external stakeholders, healthcare professionals and prospective clients, being an ambassador for Newcross, undertaking assessment of new referrals and reviews of existing care plans.
 This role will involve a significant amount of remote working as well as some travel locally and on occasion nationally.

 The role will include carrying out individual assessments, risk assessments and care planning which is of a highly clinical nature, taking responsibility for a caseload of complex care packages and addressing any issues swiftly and effectively, showing a solution focused approach to crisis management.
 You will also provide clinical leadership to the local branch team, ensuring that their clinical competencies are maintained.